nipy/nibabel/doc/source/devel/data_pkg_discuss.rst

 Maybe we could call this a "prundle".

-The *provider bundle* is something that can deliver the bytes of a particular package instantiation.
-For example, if you have a package named "interesting-images", you might have an revision of that package identified by revision id "f745dc2" and tagged with "version-0.2".
+The *provider bundle* is something that can deliver the bytes of a particular pinstance.
+For example, if you have a package named "interesting-images", you might have a revision of that package identified by revision id "f745dc2" and tagged with "version-0.2".
 There might be a *provider bundle* of that instantiation that is a zipfile ``interesting-images-version-0.2.zip``.
 There might also be a directory on an http server with the same contents ``http://my.server.org/packages/interesting-images/version-9.2``.
 The zipfile and the http directory would both be *provider bundles* of the particular instantiation.
 When I unpack the zipfile onto my hard disk, I might have a